4 Simple Steps to Getting a Guarantor

-We look at the steps that you need to take to successfully find yourself a suitable guarantor
+We look at the steps you need to take to successfully find someone

-- Regular form of income - this can include a pension
+- A regular form of income - this can include a pension

 - Can afford the loan repayments (if they had to make them instead of you)